iamsherl0cked/-w-e-l-c-o-m-e-/README.md

 ⊱ luci/mari • infj • sharing NG 🚫 夢女子 • artist/writer • canon x oc enjoyer • multifandom • rareshipper • proship dni
 ![](https://github.com/iamsherl0cked/-w-e-l-c-o-m-e-/blob/main/3edcfb530cbc86a45aa360d625b33c49.gif)
 <p align="center"> ◇:*:◆:*:◇:*:◆
 <p align="center"> "Hi, everypony!!
-I'm Mari and it seems you have stopped by and checked my github account if you saw me on Ponytown roaming around or just chilling
+I'm Mari and it seems like you have stopped by and checked my github account if you saw me on Ponytown roaming around or just chilling so I shall be introducing myself.
+<p align="center">I'm an artist/writer and is a college graduate of Digital Graphics and Animation.
+I tend to procastinate alot sadly but I do try my best to draw and write some things as well.
+<p align="center">My content is most entirely canon x oc and if you've got a problem with it and hate it, you are not welcome in my account